flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 And after a lot of bit manipulation I got the frame time down to 43ms about 23FPS which is very close to our 30FPS goal.

-However, you don't have to be a furious fractal freak quickly notice that our Mandelbrot isn't doing so well.
+However, you don't have to be a furious fractal freak to quickly notice that our Mandelbrot isn't doing so well.

 ![](screenshot_fixpoint.png)
 The fix point numbers just aren't precise enough to capture the beauty of the mandelbrot set.